 Availability of Service Subject to these Rules and Regulations.
-Water, sewer, recycled water, and natural treatment system service by the Irvine Ranch Water District, subject to the availability of facilities, adequate capacity in facilities, or funds or financing for the construction thereof, or all of the foregoing, is available on the following terms and conditions including all fees and charges established under Exhibit B. Service will be made available to each member of the public or each segment of the public on the same basis to the extent applicants, owners, or customers are similarly situated and desire to be served and may be served in an equal and comparable manner.
+Water, sewer, recycled water, and natural treatment system service by the Irvine Ranch Water District, subject to the availability of facilities, adequate capacity in facilities, or funds or financing for the construction thereof, or all of the foregoing, is available on the following terms and conditions including all fees and charges hereinafter established and provided for under Exhibit B. Service on the basis herein set forth is intended towill be made available to each member of the public or each segment of the public on the same basis to the extent applicants, owners, or customers are similarly situated and desire to be served and may be served in an equal and comparable manner.

-Boundaries.
-The boundaries of the District and its Improvement Districts are depicted on Exhibits A-1 (Potable Water System Improvement Districts) and A-2 (Sewer System Improvement Districts).
+The general areas presently included within the Boundaries.
+The boundaries of the District and the existingits Improvement Districts are as established by the Board from time to time and depicted on Exhibits A-1 (Potable Water System Improvement Districts) and A-2 to these Rules and Regulations.(Sewer System Improvement Districts).
 The cities and villages within the District's boundaries are depicted on Exhibit A-3.
-Upon a change in the boundaries of the District or any of its Improvement Districts, Exhibits A-1, A-2, and A-3 will be revised and replaced as necessary.
-The area served by the District is discussed further in Section 1.
+Upon a change in the boundaries of the District or any of its Improvement Districts, Exhibits A-1 and, A-2 hereto are by this reference incorporated herein and may be changed, and A-3 will be revised and replaced as necessary.
+The area served by the District is discussed further in Section 1: Section 1: Section 3 from time to time.
+In such instances, revised Exhibits A-1 and A-2 or portions thereof will be substituted to these Rules and Regulations.
+Such.

 Improvement Districts.
 The Improvement Districts have been formed for the purpose of funding the construction and acquisition of facilities and capacities to provide water, sewer, and recycled water service.
-The Board may consolidate or form additional Improvement Districts or annex additional areas to any Improvement District.
+It is contemplated that The Board may consolidate or form additional Improvement Districts will be formed, as deemed proper by the Board, at a later date or thatannex additional areas may be annexed, as determined by the Board, to the existing Improvement Districts or any Improvement Districts subsequently established within the District.